Phosphates – guidance, template documents and useful information

 How to secure phosphate mitigation

 Planning applications which require phosphate mitigation must secure this via a condition and/or a Section 106 legal agreement.
-The below table provides further information regarding this.
+The below section provides further information regarding this.
 There may be some situations in which the method of securing mitigation could be different from that set out below – if you have any queries please contact the Phosphate team: phosphates@somerset.gov.uk.

 Types of Phosphate Mitigation